epfl-ada/ada-2025-project-zlayjiya/docs/index.md

         When we peer through our telescope at these celestial bodies (channels), we notice a stark reality: size is not distributed equally.
 The distribution of views and subscribers follows a power law, a mathematical signature of winner-takes-all dynamics commonly observed in large-scale social systems.
 A few 'Supermassive' channels command the vast majority of the YouNiverse's light, while millions of smaller stars twinkle in the background.
 The top 1% of channels capture over 46% of all views, a cosmic inequality that shapes the entire ecosystem.
     </p>

     <div class="viz-container">
         <div id="power-law-chart" class="viz-placeholder">
             {% include_relative powerlaw.html %}
         </div>
     </div>

     <p>
-        To understand the nature of these stars, we first look at their "Spectra" — the content categories assigned to them.
+        To understand the nature of these stars, we first look at their "Spectra"—the content categories assigned to them.
 This provides a first-order view of what content dominates the YouNiverse, before asking how these channels interact.
 While this gives us a hint of their composition (Gaming, News, Education), categories alone don’t tell us how these stars interact.
     </p>

     <div class="viz-container">